 Does banning smartphones in schools improve children’s development?

-According to our recent research, only one in 10 parents think phones should be used in the classroom.
-As the French ban on smartphones in schools comes into effect in September, we ask experts to evaluate the benefits to children’s development.
+According to our research, only one in 10 parents think phones should be used in the classroom.
+Additionally, the UN warns of the risks of having smartphones in schools.

 Dr Tamasine Preece